Animal Therapy for Mental Disorders

 Animal Therapy Increases Everyday Skills

 Individuals coping with mental illness sometimes have trouble with basic communication or psychological skills, and animal therapy can be helpful in this area.
 According to the National Institute of Mental Health, “Working with animals, such as horses, dogs, or cats, may help some people cope with trauma, develop empathy, and encourage better communication.”
 These types of interactions can increase the basic skills that often elude individuals coping with mental illness and allow them to live fuller, happier lives.
 These programs can also prepare these individuals for talk therapy by giving them the skills they need to be able to gain more from their sessions.

 In many instances, individuals who have survived trauma, addiction, and other triggers or mental disorders often have difficulty feeling soothed or comfortable, and animal therapy can be a wonderful help to them.
 Because animals do not have agendas in the way that people do and interactions with them provide many of the physical and psychological benefits listed above, patients can begin to feel more at ease and comfortable in a treatment program if they are provided the option of pet therapy.
 This kind of treatment also does not normally ask as much of patients as talk therapy does, which is why it can be a great way to ease patients into a new comfort level with their recovery program.

 A New Layer of Mental Health Treatment

 While animal therapy can be beneficial to almost any individual with a mild to serious mental disorder, children especially have been found to respond well to this option (NIMH).
 Pet or animal therapy has been found to create a number of benefits for those in need of mental health treatment like trust building, reduced feelings of anger and hostility, and many of the others listed above.
-If you are interested in learning more about the ways in which animal therapy may be able to help you or a loved one in treating the symptoms of mental illness, call 800-598-5053 today.
+If you are interested in learning more about the ways in which animal therapy may be able to help you or a loved one in treating the symptoms of mental illness, call 800-598-5053 (Who Answers?) today.